fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - The FogLAMP Graphical User Interface now has the ability to show sets of graphs over a time period for data such as the spectrum analysis produced but the Fast Fourier transform filter.
+       - The Fledge Graphical User Interface now has the ability to show sets of graphs over a time period for data such as the spectrum analysis produced but the Fast Fourier transform filter.
-       - The FogLAMP Graphical User Interface is now available as an RPM file that may be installed on Red Hat Enterprise Linux or CentOS.
+       - The Fledge Graphical User Interface is now available as an RPM file that may be installed on Red Hat Enterprise Linux or CentOS.

     - Improvements/Bug Fix:

-       - Improvements have been made to the FogLAMP Graphical User Interface to allow more control of the time periods displayed in the graphs of asset values.
+       - Improvements have been made to the Fledge Graphical User Interface to allow more control of the time periods displayed in the graphs of asset values.
-       - Some improvements to screen layout in the FogLAMP Graphical User Interface have been made in order to improve the look and reduce the screen space used in some of the screens.
+       - Some improvements to screen layout in the Fledge Graphical User Interface have been made in order to improve the look and reduce the screen space used in some of the screens.
-       - Improvements have been made to the appearance of dropdown and other elements with the FogLAMP Graphical User Interface.
+       - Improvements have been made to the appearance of dropdown and other elements with the Fledge Graphical User Interface.

 - **Plugins**